Breckenridge At A Glance

 Downtown Breck, once a cute cowboy stylish Main Street with a few shops and bars, has grown good size western mountain village with a pedestrian square, River Walk, with malls, and many hotels, shops and restaurants, all interconnected to the ski mountain by a transportation gondola.

 Breckenridge’s best ski hotels are Marriott, Hilton and Hyatt.
 We enjoyed staying slopeside at Valdoro Mountain Lodge and Beaver Run.
-The five star ski lodging properties at Peak 8 – Rock Resorts One Ski Place or the Grand Coloradan look amazing.
+The five star ski in ski out lodging properties at Peak 8 – Rock Resorts One Ski Place or the Grand Coloradan look amazing.
 See our favorite places for après ski, happy hour and dining around Breck.

 With its proximity to Denver Breck gets more skier visits than sister Vail up the road and the vibrant bustling resort shows its volume handling skills.
 Its festive and fun with cool events like Ullr and a Snow Sculpture event in January.
 Breckenridge does get very busy on weekends.
 Breck has ski and stay packages, great skiers services for families, shopping, spas, and events galore for the non skiing Breck girl.
 Breckenridge is on our Top Colorado Ski Resorts for a Family Ski Trip.